Skip to main content

 The joint courses include:

-Spring.
-3 credits.
-Prerequisites: IARD 402 and (or) permission of instructors.
-Field trip to the Gulf Region of México during January intersession.
+Fall - 3 credits.
+Prerequisites: IARD 4010 and (or) permission of instructors.
+Field trip to Chiapa, Mexico during Summer intersession.

 Slideshow of 2006 IARD 602 field trip